dennisosaj/advancedphp.novaextension/README.md

 advanced PHP provides syntax highlighting for special PHP writing.
 It is also fully compatible with HTML, you don't need to switch between syntaxes.

+*Note:* you need a compatible Theme, like [Varia Theme](https://github.com/dennisosaj/variatheme.novaextension), for proper highlighting.

 ## Why, though? 🤔

 Nova is a pretty editor with rich features, but it seems in lacking for language support.
 Because I'm a long time Sublime Text 3 user I wanted to get some fresh air and started looking into Nova.
 Unfortunately all my projects looked horrible with the standard PHP-HTML syntax, so I started building this extension.